ThaisSil/Desafio3-TI-Rex/README.md

   - `react@18.3.1`: JavaScript library for building user interfaces.
   - `react-dom@18.3.1`: Entry point for React to interact with the DOM.
   - `react-router-dom@7.1.1`: Declarative routing for React applications.
+  - `@fortawesome/react-fontawesome": ^0.2.2`: Internet's icon library and toolkit
+  - `@splidejs/react-splide": "^0.7.12`: Is a React component for a Splide slider/carousel.
+  - `zod: ^3.24.1`: Is a TypeScript-first schema declaration and validation library.

 - **Build Tools**:
   - `vite@6.0.7`: Next-generation frontend tooling for development and build.